New Results on Nyldon Words and Nyldon-like Sets: Melan c on's Algorithm

+\begin{example} The set $A$ of single letters clearly satisfies the preservation condition, as does any multiset of single letters. \cref{lem:smallestblock} tells us that, for example, no word in $G$ starts with $0$ except $0$ itself.
+Note that in Table 1, every Nyldon word besides $0$ starts with $1$.
+We will be able to find more examples of sets satisfying the preservation condition by using the following lemma. \end{example}

-\begin{lemma} Suppose $u_1, \dots, u_m$ and $u_k$ are as in \cref{lem:smallestblock}, with the additional condition that $u_{k-1} \succ u_k$.
-Then, if we combine $u_{k-1}$ and $u_k$ into a block, we still have the condition holding that any $G$-factorization of a word made up of a subset of the blocks in any order preserves the blocks. \end{lemma}
+\begin{lemma} Suppose a multiset of $G$-words $\{u_1, \dots, u_m\}$ satisfies the preservation condition with $u_k$ minimal among the $G$-words under $\prec$, with the additional condition that $u_{k-1} \succ u_k$ (rather than just $u_{k-1} \succeq u_k$).
+Then, if we combine $u_{k-1}$ and $u_k$ into a block, the resulting multiset of $m-1$ $G$-words still satisfies the preservation condition. \end{lemma}

 \begin{proof} First, by the hypothesis, any $G$-factorization of $u_{k-1}u_k$ must preserve the blocks $u_{k-1}, u_k$.
 Since $u_{k-1}u_k$ cannot have a $G$-factorization $(u_{k-1}, u_k)$, it must be in $G$.